Everything You Need to Know About Energy Savings Performance Contract (ESPC) in Texas

 What is an Energy Savings Performance Contract (ESPC)?

-Governing Legislation
+Texas Energy Performance Governing Legislation

 Why an ESPC?

-Why is this important?
 The scope of your ESPC can include a variety of energy and water-related measures, but the overall project must pay for itself throughout its term.
-Some measures, like lighting, smart irrigation, etc., have a quick return on investment, while others, like roofing, windows, and HVAC, can take longer.
-By balancing and considering all forms of savings, you can create a comprehensive project that takes care of a wide variety of capital needs and allows payment over time.
+Some measures, like lighting, smart irrigation, etc., have a quick return on investment.
+Others upgrades, like roofing, windows, and HVAC, can take longer.
+By balancing and considering all forms of savings, you can create a comprehensive project that addresses a wide range of capital needs and allows payments over time.
 It’s similar to a bond issue without the need for a voter referendum.

 Multiple types of financing are allowed for ESPCs, including your cash or bond proceeds, 3rd party financing, or ESCO financing.
 One of the most common methods is a tax-exempt municipal lease purchase (TELP), as it can be paid within your M&O budget and is not considered debt.
-TELPs are a powerful tool that allow you to prioritize bond funds for other essential needs, while taking care of infrastructure projects through your existing M&O budget without impacting tax rates.
+TELPs are a powerful tool that allows you to prioritize bond funds for other essential needs, while taking care of infrastructure projects through your existing M&O budget without impacting tax rates.

-ESPCs are designed to be large, comprehensive projects with multiple considerations and stakeholders so that the process can take time.
+ESPCs are designed to be large, comprehensive projects with multiple considerations and stakeholders, so that the process can take time.

-Steps to ESPC Development
+Steps to ESPC Development for Public Entities

 espc-steps-timeline-01